J-M-Bell/CurrencyConverter/README.md

 # CurrencyConverter
-A mobile app for converting several currencies to the US Dollar.
+A mobile app that allows users to convert several currencies to the US Dollar.